mggg/coi-products/Wisconsin/README.md

 ## `shapefile_summary/`

 This shapefile includes 47 polygons—one for each of the 36 C clusters, and one for each of the 11 subclusters; the subclusters are redundant with the clusters.
 The key is the cluster ID, such as C14 or C14-1.
 (No other attributes.)

+## `submission_db.csv`

+A database of COI portal submissions (with approximate block group/block representations) used to generate geoclusters.